-There are 6 public holidays throughout the year.
+There are 6 public holidays throughout the year, they are:

 Additional days may be proclaimed by the Lieutenant Governor-in-Council.

-Different holidays may be set by collective agreements in substitution for those days designated under the Act.
+Different holidays may be set by collective agreements in substitution for those days designated under the Labour Standards Act.

-Where an employee works on a paid public holiday, they are entitled to receive wages at twice their regular rate for the hours worked on the holiday or an additional day off with pay within 30 days or an additional vacation day.
-Employees do not have to meet any qualifiers to receive this benefit and the benefit they receive is one of their choice.
+An employee who works on a paid public holiday is entitled to receive wages at twice their regular rate for the hours worked on the holiday or an additional day off with pay within 30 days or an additional vacation day.
+Employees do not have to meet any qualifiers to receive this benefit.

-If an employee is required to work less hours on the holiday than they would normally work, the employer is required to pay the employee at their regular rate of pay for the actual hours worked plus a regular days pay.
+If an employee is required to work less hours on a paid public holiday than they would normally work, the employer is required to pay the employee at their regular rate of pay for the actual hours worked plus a regular day’s pay.

-he/she is entitled to a days pay for the paid public holiday even though no work was performed on the day.
+Then the employee is entitled to an average day's pay for the paid public holiday even though no work was performed on the day.

 The employee shall not be required to work either on the first working day immediately after the public holiday or another day mutually agreed to by the employee and employer and this day shall be a paid day for the employee.